OUR TEAM

 Fine Arts Instructor

-Stephen Marrello is a freelance Illustrator and Designer who forms visual narratives through abstract forms, vibrant colours and beauty found in oddity.
-Currently, in their final year of pursuing a B.DES through the Illustration program at OCAD University, alongside a minor in On-Screen Media, Stephen utilizes the art and design knowledge garnered through his years of studies to bestow on his students.
-Specializations in poster artwork, screen-printed apparel, and digital art applications have developed from youth, with intrigue and exploration into utilizing different mediums for artistic expression.
-Stephen strives to foster an inclusive classroom environment where all are accepted and welcome to learn, explore, and express themselves freely.
+Stephen is a freelance Illustrator and Designer known for creating visual narratives through abstract forms, vibrant colours, and the beauty found in oddity.
+They graduated with his Bachelors of Design in Illustration at OCAD University, with a minor in On-Screen Media.
+Stephen combines the art and design knowledge acquired over years of study to share with their students.
+Their specializations include poster artwork, screen-printed apparel, and digital art applications, all stemming from a lifelong interest in experimenting with various mediums for artistic expression.
+As a returning instructor at Richmond Hill Art School for the past 3 years, Stephen has taught a wide age range of students, from Grade 1 to Grade 12.
+In the classroom, Stephen is dedicated to fostering an inclusive environment where all students are welcomed to learn, explore, and freely express themselves.

 Celia Petconi